How To Grow Onions From Onions

 Potting Mix

-Choose a well-draining soil mix from a plant nursery, or mix equal parts garden soil, compost, and perlite or vermiculite.
-To check if the soil drains well, dig a 12-inch (30 cm) hole and fill it with water.
-If the water drains away in 5-15 minutes, the soil is good for planting onions.
+You need to prepare a well-draining soil mix from a plant nursery, or mix equal parts garden soil, compost, and perlite or vermiculite.

 Read more

-Select a large pot with holes at the bottom to allow excess water to drain out.
-Fill the pot halfway with the soil mix, ensuring it is evenly moist but not too wet.
+Next, you select a large pot with holes at the bottom and fill the pot two-thirds with the soil mix, ensuring it is evenly moist but not too wet.

 Read more